JanssenProject/jans/docs/admin/reference/learning-reference.md

+---
+tags:
+  - administration
+  - external content
+  - blogs
+  - videos
+  - tutorials
+---

-# Learning References
+# Community Content References

-This is a list of helpful learning resources out there on the internet about Janssen Project.
-Though this list is not a complete list of all the content created by the community, help us keep it updated by raising a PR.
+This is a list of helpful learning resources outside the official documentation about the Janssen Project.
+Most of the content is created by the community at large, along with the core team.
+Though this list is not a complete list of all the content created by the community on various platforms, please help us keep it updated by raising a PR.

 ## Articles and Blogs